Kaan-1/FLSim/README.md

 ## Simulation Logic

-This simulation tries to derive a 2D line using federated learning on 15 clients.
+This simulation tries to derive a 2D line using federated learning on a selected number of clients.
 We assume that we have are trying to reach a "true" line, and create different syntetic datasets for clients, where some follow this "true" line, and some don't.
 Clients all have different download, compute and upload time, and they differ in many other ways as well.
 User can adjust these parameters as explained later to run the simulation in different settings.
-Simulation currently supports the following client selection algorithms:
+Simulation currently supports the following client selection algorithms for comparison:

 - **Loss based client selection**: Selects clients with the highest training loss to participate in the next round

 - **Threshold based client selection**: Chooses clients who submit their local updates before the deadline

-- **Reputation based client selection**: Picks clients based on their historical response times
+- **Reputation-time based client selection**: Picks clients based on their historical response times

 - **Reputation-update based client selection**: Picks clients whose local updates are close to other clients